 Kindness Short Story | True Story About Kindness, India

-Every once in a while, we experience incidents in our lives that challenge us to choose the right path over what is easy.
+Occasionally, we experience incidents in our lives that challenge us to choose the right path over what is easy.
 This is a short kindness story that I hope will inspire others, especially children to do the right thing.

-It was a hot summer day.
+It was a sweltering summer day.

 The sun was shining brightly and all I could think of was cooling down with a scoop or two of my favourite ice cream.